 - Engage administrators on strategies for submitting a competitive application and how to secure funding

 - Be exposed to research opportunities

-- Be a sophomore through senior in college, an enrolled Master’s student, or an interested post-baccalaureate
+- Be a junior or senior in college, an enrolled master’s student, or an interested post-baccalaureate

-- Be a U.S. citizen or permanent resident (international students currently enrolled in a higher education institution within the continental United States may be considered)
+- Be a U.S. citizen or permanent resident (International students currently enrolled in a higher education institution within the United States may be considered.)

 - Visit NC State Program Application

 - Statement of Interest (500 words or less directed towards your graduate program of interest that indicates your research and/or professional interest and why you want to pursue these interests at NC State University)

 - Unofficial copy of transcript (each institution attended)

 Dr. David Shafer